Download Internet Speed Meter for Windows for Real-Time Monitoring

 To show internet speed in the taskbar on Windows, you will have to download a dedicated app known as NetSpeedMonitor.

-Step 1: Download NetSpeedMonitor using the link below.
+Step 1: Download NetSpeedMonitor.

-Note: You will get two download options: x86 and x64.
+Note: You will see two download options: x86 and x64.
 The first one is for 32-bit Windows systems and the second one is for 64-bit.
 Click on the desired option and save the file on your computer.

 Step 2: Navigate to the folder where you downloaded the file.